|Table of Contents|

 The only regex engine that supports Tcl-style word boundaries (besides Tcl itself) is the JGsoft engine.
-In PowerGREP and EditPad Pro, \b and \B are Perl-style word boundaries, and \y, \Y, \m and \M are Tcl-style word boundaries.
+In PowerGREP and EditPad Pro, \b and \B are Perl-style word boundaries, while \y, \Y, \m and \M are Tcl-style word boundaries.

-In most situations, the lack of \m and \M tokens is not a problem. \yword\y finds "whole words only" occurrences of "word" just like \mword\M would. \Mword\m could never match anywhere, since \M never matches at a position followed by a word character, and \m never at a position preceded by one.
+In most situations, the lack of \m and \M tokens is not a problem. \yword\y finds “whole words only” occurrences of “word” just like \mword\M would. \Mword\m could never match anywhere, since \M never matches at a position followed by a word character, and \m never at a position preceded by one.
 If your regular expression needs to match characters before or after \y, you can easily specify in the regex whether these characters should be word characters or non-word characters.
-E.g. if you want to match any word, \y\w+\y will give the same result as \m.+\M. Using \w instead of the dot automatically restricts the first \y to the start of a word, and the second \y to the end of a word.
+If you want to match any word, \y\w+\y gives the same result as \m.+\M. Using \w instead of the dot automatically restricts the first \y to the start of a word, and the second \y to the end of a word.
 Note that \y.+\y would not work.
 This regex matches each word, and also each sequence of non-word characters between the words in your subject string.
 That said, if your flavor supports \m and \M, the regex engine could apply \m\w+\M slightly faster than \y\w+\y, depending on its internal optimizations.

 If your regex flavor supports lookahead and lookbehind, you can use (?<!\w)(?=\w) to emulate Tcl’s \m and (?<=\w)(?!\w) to emulate \M. Though quite a bit more verbose, these lookaround constructs match exactly the same as Tcl’s word boundaries.